AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/MappingObject.md

 RoleRequirementsType.MappingObject Property
 ===========================================
-AutomationML 2.1 APIGets the MappingObject of this RoleRequirements object.
+Gets the MappingObject of this RoleRequirements object.
 Please note, if no MappingObject exists, an empty Wrapper is returned.
 Use the [InsertNew()][1] method to create one.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)